Military members have access to one of the best home-buying programs around — the VA loan.

 - If you are a surviving spouse of a veteran who died in service or from a service-related disability

-However, with a VA loan, you won’t have to pay mortgage insurance.
-You should take the time to do the math and determine for yourself whether the VA loan is better for you in the long run.
+Take the time to do the math and determine for yourself whether the VA loan is better for you in the long run.

 You Can Have More Than One VA Loan

 Military members tend to move frequently.
 As a result, you may find yourself in a position of being able to buy another property at a reasonable price.

 If so, then consider a second loan as an option for your next home.

 If you are transitioning and have an existing mortgage, you want to think about your options.